 National Public Television Distribution Services for Independent Producers

-KQED Presents provides complete national public television distribution services for independent producers of documentary films, series and cooking programs.
+KQED Presents provides complete national public media distribution services for independent producers of documentary films and series.
 The combination of our expert KQED Presents staff and the quality KQED brand bring the programs we represent top-flight visibility and stature in a competitive marketplace.

 How It Works

-Each year KQED Presents selects a limited number of completed productions (or productions that will be fully completed by the producer) for national public television broadcasting.
-KQED customizes the services it offers to producers to effectively and efficiently guide the programs through the public television system, including technical workflow, carriage and station relations.
-A fee for these specialized services is negotiated with the producer after KQED has reviewed the materials submitted and has expressed an interest in presenting the program.
+Each year KQED Presents selects a limited number of completed productions (or productions that will be fully completed by the producer) for national public television broadcast.
+KQED customizes the services it offers to each production, but support can include technical workflow and packaging, station relations, social media strategy development and outreach, and Nielsen reports.
+A fee for these specialized services is negotiated with the producer after KQED has reviewed submitted materials and has expressed an interest in presenting the program.

 Please use the KQED Presents Submission Form to submit your project for consideration.
 We will not review any submission without a signed release form.

 Lisa leads the team of top-notch project supervisors that serve KQED's independent producer partners.
 Since joining KQED in 2006, she has worked on the national distribution of shows such as The Cat in the Hat Knows a Lot About That!In Defense of Food, and KQED's online and broadcast fiction film series Film School Shorts.
 Years of experience in public media have given Lisa extensive knowledge of the intricacies of producing, delivering and distributing programming for PBS and other public media distributors.
 She also has a deep understanding of the changing media landscape and works to create a strategy for each production that utilizes successful multi-platform station relations campaigns.